unoplatform/uno.extensions/doc/Overview/Mvux/Advanced/Commands.md

 }
 ```

-However, MVUX commands also enables consuming the current value of Feed properties in the Model, using parameter names in the Model method, with a name and type matching the Feed property.
+However, MVUX commands also enable consuming the current value of Feed properties in the Model, using parameter names in the Model method, with a name and type matching the Feed property.
 The name matching is NOT case-sensitive.

 For example: